blockchainsllc/in3-docs/docs/decentralizing_services.md

 function verify(request:RPCRequest[], responses:RPCResponse[])
 ```

-A minimal version could simply asure running at least 2 requests and comparing them.
-In case they differ they can

-- check with the "home"-server
+A minimal version could simply ensure that two requests were running and then compare them.
+If different, the Wasm could check with the home server and "convict" nodes.
-- convict nodes

-### convicting
+### Convicting

-As a generic service convicting on chain can not be done, but each server is able to verify the result and if false downgrade the score.
+Convicting on chain cannot be done, but each server is able to verify the result and, if false, downgrade the score.